phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/mesh-widget.md

   API access.

-- As a Developer, I want a clear error or warning if the widget cannot sync, so I’m never left guessing if data is stale.
+- As a Developer, I want a clear error or warning if the widget cannot sync, so I'm never left guessing if data is stale.

 **Executive**

-- As an Executive, I want a competitive benchmarking banner that shows our team’s velocity compared to sector leaders, so I can track organizational health.
+- As an Executive, I want a competitive benchmarking banner that shows our team's velocity compared to sector leaders, so I can track organizational health.

 ------------------------------------------------------------------------